|

 Abdul Mohaimen Al Radi

-I'm an incoming PhD student at the University of Central Florida, where I will be working under Dr. Yu Tian on problems in computer vision, particularly image restoration, 3D vision, and LLM agents in medicine.
+I'm a PhD student at the University of Central Florida, where I work under Dr. Yu Tian and Dr. Mubarak Shah on problems in computer vision, particularly image restoration, Long Video Generation, and LLM agents in medicine.
 Previously, I was a research assistant at the Cognitive Agents and Interaction Lab at the University of Dhaka, where I worked on projects including image deblurring, generative models, 3D reconstruction, and segmentation.

 Email /